thiagohdeplima/thiagohdeplima/README.md

 My name is Thiago, I'm Senior Software Engineer and Architect

-I have more than 14 years of experience and have worked with infrastructure, cloud computing, software engineering/architecture, and I also have teams leadership.
+I have more than 15 years of experience and have worked with infrastructure, cloud computing, software engineering/architecture, futhermore some experience with team management and leadership